Kailari/kokonaisuus-book/src/chapter_5.md

 The Lifetime of `'a` system
 ===========================
-*"Implementing the basic concept of a system"*
+*"Defining the basic concept of a system"*

 ### Topics
  - Lifetime annotations